Tiletile/Forms/README.md

-# FORM
+# FORMS
-FORM is an office tool work. it is a document that stores information of a user on a web server using interactive controls and also used to collect record and communication of required informaton according to expectation
+FORMS is an office tool work. it is a document that stores information of a user on a web server using interactive controls and also used to collect record and communication of required informaton according to expectation

 This form contains different element such as:
 - First Name